homezhan/artoolkit-docs/Advanced_Topics/build_artoolkit.md

     -   Linux: Binary deb packages are available from [here][10].
 -   OpenSceneGraph (optional) - The ARToolKit OSG renderer requires OpenSceneGraph.
     -   OSG version 2.6 or later is required, version 2.8.2 is recommended.
-    -   Windows / Mac OS X: ARToolworks supplies binaries of [OSG][11].
+    -   Windows / Mac OS X: ARToolKit supplies binaries of [OSG][11].
 ARToolKit uses the [environment variable][setting_env] OSG_ROOT to find your OpenSceneGraph installation.
     -   Linux: OpenSceneGraph is available as a package for most Linux distributions (e.g. package libopenscenegraph-dev).

 ##Compiling ARToolKit